decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-05-20-from-single-shot-to-chained.md

 where $0<w<v$.

-Second, the proposal uses a fresh value and includes skip certificates for the intervening views:
+Second, if the proposal uses a fresh value and includes skip certificates for the intervening views:

 ```text